The Three Investigators: Premise

 The Three Investigators are a junior detective team that initially came together because of a mental exercise club.
 They live in Rocky Beach, a fictional coastal town between Los Angeles and Santa Barbara.
 In some of their cases, the boys are supported by Alfred Hitchcock, the chauffeur Worthington, and the police inspectors Reynolds and Cotta.

 “We Investigate Anything” is The Three Investigators' trademark slogan on their business card.
 Most often, Jupiter is the one to hand over the card in a fitting moment to see the clients’ reactions to the three question marks.
 Often, that reaction is a joke, with the clients asking whether the question marks mean the investigators doubt their own abilities.
 Jupiter usually retorts something like: “That's our symbol. [...]
 The question marks stand for mysteries unsolved, riddles unanswered, puzzles of any kind.
 So we use it as our trademark.
 We investigate any kind of mystery.”

 To prove themselves, The Three Investigators usually have a lot of persuading to do in the beginning, as the clients often mistrust their abilities because the investigators are so young.

-In their first cases, The Three Investigators also provide, apart from their business card, a letter of recommendation from the Police Department of Rocky Beach signed by Chief Inspector Samuel Reynolds.
+In their first cases, The Three Investigators also provide, apart from their business card, a letter of recommendation from the Police Department of Rocky Beach signed by Chief Samuel Reynolds.
 It says: "The holder of this badge is a junior volunteer assistant to the Police Department of Rocky Beach.
 The authority advocates any support from third parties."